 If the kids are out of school, people are loading up their cars, catching flights, and heading to Disney by the thousands.
 This obviously makes the most scheduling sense, with work and school schedules, but it can cause you to stand in long lines and wind up parking what seems like miles away from the parks.
 Thank goodness for trams.

-Thanksgiving week will be packed, as many school, including my own school system, now take the whole week off.
+Thanksgiving week will be packed, as many schools, including my own school system, now take the whole week off.
 Any nationally celebrated holiday that gives you a Monday off, so that you have three days to play, will put you in the middle of streams of people all heading for roller coasters and Fastpass+ machines to get in one more ride.

 Traditional Disney planning wisdom tells you to get to the parks bright and early, take a break and maybe a nap after lunch, and head back to the parks late afternoon or after dinner.
 Summer offers many Extra Magic Hours opportunities that can save you time if you are staying at a Disney Resort.